 I built promotional “ebrochures” online for starters.
 They had a disposable, temporary feeling.
 Much like marketing materials on thin newsprint or tissue.
 Unsubstantial and shallow production cheapens messages.
 People approached websites with anxiety and suspicion.
 Anyone could publish anything.
 The assumption was lies, robbery or deception.

-WordPress is a content management system (CMS) used by millions to crate website on the Internet.
+WordPress is a content management system (CMS) used by millions to create website on the Internet.
 WordPress called web-content brain dumps the democratization of publishing.
 I called it a garbage dump.

 I studied intangibles creating trustworthiness and belonging.